Yishi-Leo/21_NYC_Feeder_Capacity_Database/README.md

 Queens/queens_coned_data.csv (For Queens+Brooklyn Borough) <br />

 ## Data Processing
 **FlowChart.jpg** shows the flowchart of the complete steps for data processing.
-The
+The following python files were used to process the data. <br />
+groupby_ZCTA.py:
+merge_capacity_demographic.py:
+**Zip2ZCTA.py**: Converted zipcodes of the blocks after geocoding to ZCTA according to **ZIPCodetoZCTACrosswalk2019.xlsx** from UDSMapper

 ## Miscellanies
-ZIPCodetoZCTACrosswalk2019.xlsx was used to convert zipcodes after geocoding to ZCTA.
+**ZIPCodetoZCTACrosswalk2019.xlsx** was used to convert zipcodes after geocoding to ZCTA.